-From $3,810 - 14 Days, Fully Inclusive from selected Australian cities
+From $3,788 - 14 Days, Fully Inclusive from selected Australian cities

 Join us on this incredible tour through the province of Sichuan.
-The scenery you will encounter along the way will surprise you.
+The scenery you will encounter along the way will surprise and captivate you.
 Located in southwest China, Sichuan is bordered by the Tibetan Plateau in the west, the Three Gorges and the Yangtze River in the east and Yunnan Province to the south.

-Sichuan is known as the ‘land of abundance’ and has three places on the UNESCO World Cultural and World Heritage lists; Nine Villages Valley (Jiuzhaigou), Huanglong Valley and Mt.
+Sichuan is known as the ‘land of abundance’ and has three regions on the UNESCO World Cultural and World Heritage lists: Nine Villages Valley (Jiuzhaigou), Huanglong Valley and Mt.
 Emei.
 The name Jiuzhaigou refers to the nine Tibetan villages that are situated within the valley.
 Huanglong Valley has some of the most stunning scenery in the world and Mt.
 Emei is regarded as one of Buddhism’s most sacred and China’s most remarkable mountains.

 Known for its landscape and legendary Buddhist sites, this mountain kingdom will certainly delight all who visit.

 DAYS 1-2: AUSTRALIA TO CHENGDUFly overnight with Cathay Pacific Airways to Chengdu, the capital of Sichuan Province, for an overnight stay.